biotaphy/tutorials/_sources/tutorial/w7a_build_grid.md.txt

 ## Output

-The build_grid tool outputs a grid in shapefile format, conforming to the arguments specified in the configuration INI file.
+The build_grid tool outputs a grid in shapefile format, conforming to the arguments specified in the configuration JSON file.